Yachts in harbor in Helsinki with grand buildings in background, at sunset

 Finland is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.

 When it comes to roaming elsewhere in the EU with a Finnish SIM, though, beware.
-The low price of cell service in Finland allows providers to restrict the amount of roaming data they provide for free, or opt out from the roaming regulations entirely (as with the DNA plans mentioned above).
-Be sure to double-check the exact details at time of purchase.
+The low price of cell service in Finland allows providers to greatly restrict the amount of roaming data they provide for free, and/or charge extra for it.

 Main image via Oleksiy Mark/Shutterstock.com